julianlk522/FITM/README.md

 ### Features

 -Show tag count on each link next to tags
--Increase max tag cats to 10?
-(5 is too low)
--Make Auto Summary appear first IF it has the most votes -Pagination
+-Pagination
     -User Treasure Map
         -Submitted / Copied / Tagged links